hewison-chris/agora-cl-docs/website/docs/install/install-with-bazel.md

 :::

-To run a beacon node, you'll need access to an execution node.
+To run a Agora node, you'll need access to an execution node.
 See [Configure execution node](/docs/execution-node/configuring-for-agora-cl) for detailed instructions if you don't already have an execution node configured.

-## Run a beacon node
+## Run a Agora node

 Note: <YOUR_ETH_EXECUTION_NODE_ENDPOINT> is in the format of an http endpoint such as `http://host:port` (ex: `http://localhost:8545` for geth) or an IPC path such as `/path/to/geth.ipc`.